ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 An example of an interlaced sources would be an HDMI capture device such as the **Elgato Cam Link** connected to a camera providing a 1080i video signal.

-Note that when using a **Blackmagic** HDMI capture device, Ecamm Live will activate the deinterlacing filter automatically as needed.
+Note that when using a **Blackmagic** HDMI capture device, Ecamm Live will activate the deinterlacing filter automatically if an interlaced source is detected.

-Also note that some HDMI capture devices, such as the **Magewell USB Capture Gen 2**, may already be applying a deinterlacing filter.
+Also note that some HDMI capture devices, such as the **Magewell USB Capture Gen 2**, may already be applying its own deinterlacing filter.

 #### Use Maximum Resolution